 Budget Workshop #2 – March 26, 2019 Staff report and presentation

-The General Manager will file the Report and Recommendation on FY20 & FY21 Rates, Charges & Fees on May 14, 2019.
-The date for the Public Hearing will be set when the Report is filed.
+The General Manager filed the Report and Recommendation on FY20 & FY21 Rates, Charges & Fees on May 14, 2019.

 Proposition 218, enacted in 1996, requires that a notice about the changes to proposed rates and charges and other fees be mailed to all customers and property owners 45 days before the public hearing on rates and charges held by the Board.
 This notice is currently being mailed to customers and property owners.
 It explains that the proposed rate increases to the water and wastewater service charges are necessary for EBMUD to recover current and projected costs of its operations and maintenance, and fund necessary capital infrastructure improvements and repairs.
 This notice is available below.

 The service area map on page 3 of the Notice of Public Hearing depicts the District's water and wastewater service areas.
 The text on page 3 lists all the cities where the District provides wastewater service.
 The footnote on page 1 inadvertently omitted Alameda.